-Do not use your credit cards, store cards or other lines of credit again, at least until they are paid off in full and you are ready to use them responsibly.
+Do not use your credit cards, store cards, or other lines of credit again, at least until they are paid off in full and you are ready to use them responsibly.

-Create of list of all your debts (credit cards, store cards, car loans, home loans, personal loans, collections, student loans, etc.) and order them from your most recently-opened account at the top to the oldest account at the bottom.
+Create a list of all your debts (credit cards, store cards, car loans, home loans, personal loans, collections, student loans, etc.) and order them from your most recently-opened account at the top to the oldest account at the bottom.
 This is your debt attack order.

 Make minimum payments to every account on your list except the account at the top.
 Add all available cash to the minimum payment of the account at the top of your list.

-Each time you pay off an account, add the payment previously be sent to that account to the next account at the top of the list.
+Each time you pay off an account, add the payment previously sent to that account to the next account at the top of the list.
 This is known as “rolling over” your payment.

-Become debt free in just three or four years with the Debt Landslide rather than fifteen to twenty-five years with standard minimum payments.
+Become debt-free in just three or four years with the Debt Landslide rather than fifteen to twenty-five years with standard minimum payments.
 Including your car and mortgage payments in this process could cut your repayment terms in half.

-Who Is the Debt Landslide for?
+Who is the Debt Landslide for?

-The Debt Landslide repayment method works best for any individual or household looking for a way to maximize the credit building power of accelerating their debt repayment plan.
+The Debt Landslide repayment method works best for any individual or household looking for a way to maximize the credit-building power of accelerating their debt repayment plan.
 Such households are often considering home-ownership in the coming one to two years and want to minimize the interest rate on their future mortgage loan.

 The individual or household must also be committed to the plan.
 This plan will demand patience and possibly some tenacity to complete.
-If you choose this plan, your motivation must come from the ultimate goal of qualifying for the best terms possible on your future loans, not to mention from the idea of living debt free.
+If you choose this plan, your motivation must come from the ultimate goal of qualifying for the best terms possible on your future loans, not to mention from the idea of living debt-free.
 Motivation will not originate from the progress you hope to see any time soon since progress can initially appear quite slow.

-Since it might take two to four years or more to pay off the first account on your list (depending, of course, on your individual circumstances), any individual or household embarking on this repayment plan method will need to possess sufficient patience and discipline to see the plan through to the end.
+Since it might take two to four years or more to pay off the first account on your list (depending, of course, on your individual circumstances), an individual or household embarking on this repayment plan method will need to possess sufficient patience and discipline to see the plan through to the end.
 Unfortunately, since we do not often get into crushing consumer debt due to an over-abundance of self-discipline, this required character trait may not be present as often as hoped for.

-By using the Debt Landslide method, similar to other methods discussed on this web site, you can get out of debt in a fraction of the time of standard monthly minimum payments while also cutting the amount of interest you pay to just a fifth or less of the standard method.
+By using the Debt Landslide method, similar to other methods discussed on this website, you can get out of debt in a fraction of the time of standard monthly minimum payments while also cutting the amount of interest you pay to just a fifth or less of the standard method.

-How does the Debt Landslide Method Work?
+How does the Debt Landslide Method work?

 To maximize this method, find an additional $50 to $200 or more to include with your payment to the debt at the top of your list.
 If you are unsure of how to come up with this amount of extra payment, look over our PowerCash tool and calculator for help.

 Send your extra payment each month to the creditor on top of your list.
 Once you have paid off your first account, add that account’s former payment and the extra payment you were sending to the next debt on your list.
-Roll over such payments every time you pay off an account.
+Rollover such payments every time you pay off an account.

 Be careful not to start spending any freed-up money again on consumer purchases once you pay off an account.
-Your goal is to experience debt freedom not continual debt.
+Your goal is to experience debt freedom, not continual debt.

-An Example of the Debt Landslide Method
+An example of the Debt Landslide Method

 Here is a comparison of the Debt Landslide method against the standard Minimum Monthly Payment method.
 This comparison includes two scenarios, one Landslide without extra PowerCash and one Landslide with $50 in PowerCash.
 The balances are similar on the cards to make the demonstration easier to follow: